Coronavirus COVID-19 - Advice for patients and visitors coming to New Victoria Hospital

 The level of urgency of your surgical procedure will be evaluated by your GP or Consultant, depending on your age, underlying medical conditions and other risks you might be exposed to from delaying the treatment.

-Should you display Coronavirus symptoms, receive a positive swab test result or have not been able to self-isolate for the recommended time, you will be unable to access the Hospital and have your surgery.
+Should you display Coronavirus symptoms, receive a positive swab test result or have not been able to self-isolate, if required, for the recommended time, you will be unable to access the Hospital and have your surgery.

 For more information on the new infection prevention protocols at New Victoria Hospital and what to expect on the day of your surgery, please download our Guide for Hospital Admission.